divyanitin/BreastCancerDataAnalysis/README.md

 measurements of the nuclei of the cells in a picture of a sample without human intervention.
 From the UC-Irvine machine learning archive we have the Wisconsin Breast Cancer Dataset, with nuclei measurements of 569 samples, some benign and some tumor.

+K-Nearset Neighbors and Random Forest models were applied